theRealAph/ScopeLocals/README.md

 library might need to check that a caller has appropriate permissions to perform an action.

 In other words, we have a caller and a callback, with third-party code in between.
-The initiator of the call chain needs a channel through which to pass some private data.
+The initiator of the call chain needs a channel through which to pass some private data to the callback.
+In such cases, there is a notion of _context_ that is set at the original point of call.

 [ It is reasonable to ask why all such information should not be passed explicitly as arguments.
 However, this can be very